otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 ---

-## 2. Design patterns and principles
+## 2. Design patterns and programming principles

 Before either language, it's worth being clear about two words this course uses constantly.

 A **design pattern** is a named, reusable solution to a problem that comes up over and over in software, regardless of language.
 If you've ever solved a problem, then solved what felt like the same problem again in a different project, and thought "there should be a name for this," there usually is.
 Patterns give you that name, and a name is useful because it lets you talk about a solution without re-explaining it every time.

-A **principle** is a rule of thumb for writing code that stays easy to work with as it grows.
+A **programming principle** is a rule of thumb for writing code that stays easy to work with as it grows.
 Principles are broader than patterns.
 A pattern is a specific shape; a principle is a value that many different shapes can serve.

 Four principles worth knowing the names of now, even before you've seen them in code: